-Acute coronary syndrome (ACS), encompassing unstable angina, ST-elevation myocardial infarction (STEMI), and non-ST-elevation myocardial infarction (NSTEMI), may not be the most common etiology in patients presenting with chest pain, but excluding ACS is vital because of the mortality associated with untreated MI.
+Acute coronary syndrome (ACS), encompassing unstable angina, ST-elevation myocardial infarction, and non-ST-elevation myocardial infarction, may not be the most common etiology in patients presenting with chest pain, but excluding ACS is vital because of the mortality associated with untreated myocardial infarction.

 This topic concentrates on the evaluation of acute chest pain in the emergency setting.